CoolJayfather/pyDemonlistAPI/README.md

 ```

 ## That's all!
 At the moment these are all the functions present in the library.
 The library is still raw, but you can already use it.
-About bugs, write to me in telegram: @karelskiy127, or discord: karjalan
+About bugs, write to us in telegram: @karelskiy127 / @xboctatuk6, or discord: karjalan / lisenok1042